Basic Math | Basic-2 Math | Prealgebra | Workbooks | Glossary | Standards | Site Map | Help

 9 - 3 = 6

 The numbers in a subtraction problem also have special names.
-You don't need to memorize them, just know they have special names.
+You don't need to memorize them, just know that they have special names.
 The first value is the minuend.
 The second value (the one you are subtracting) is called the subtrahend.
 The answer in a subtraction problem is called the difference.
-Actually, you probably should remember that the answer in a subtraction problem is called the difference.
-You already know about sums (answers in addition problems).
+Actually, you probably should remember that the answer to a subtraction problem is called the difference.

 Problem: 9 - 3 = 6